liferay/liferay-screens/ios/style_guide.md

 ## Marks

-* Use //MARK: to group the following elements if there's more than one element:
+* Use //MARK: to group the following elements.
+Avoid it if there is only one group.

 	* Attributes with IBOutlets:
 		* `//MARK: Outlets`